 Repair and Maintenance is responsible for 160 buildings within the campus portfolio consisting of approximately 13m GSF.

-REQUIRED : a high school diploma or its equivalent (associate's or bachelor's degree preferred); at least five years' supervisory experience in building operations; expertise in one or more skilled trades, facilities management, or engineering discipline; background in a repair and maintenance setting overseeing mechanical, electrical and plumbing fields; direct experience in HVAC, refrigeration troubleshooting, and repair; demonstrated proficiency in job planning and execution; ability to manage work order backlogs and make good sound judgments when prioritizing daily work; excellent interpersonal and written and oral communication skills; experience with computer systems; ability to traverse in and around mechanical rooms and on rooftops; and demonstrated ability to manage a large portfolio of academic, office, lab, and housing buildings.
-Experience working in an academic setting preferred.
+REQUIRED : a high school diploma or its equivalent; at least five years' supervisory experience in building operations; expertise in one or more skilled trades, facilities management, or engineering discipline; background in a repair and maintenance setting overseeing mechanical, electrical and plumbing fields; direct experience in HVAC, refrigeration troubleshooting, and repair; demonstrated proficiency in job planning and execution; ability to manage work order backlogs and make sound judgments when prioritizing daily work; excellent interpersonal and written and oral communication skills; experience with computer systems; ability to traverse in and around mechanical rooms and on rooftops; and demonstrated ability to manage a large portfolio of academic, office, lab, and housing buildings.
+PREFERRED : associate's or bachelor's degree and experience working in an academic setting preferred.
 Job #18768-9

 Must be available to respond to off-hour campus emergencies and to work any shift deemed appropriate due to operational needs.

 MIT will conduct a background check (including checking criminal records) for finalists.

 Internal Number: 18768

 About Massachusetts Institute of Technology (MIT)